Steps to Becoming a Parent for Gay Men

 Step 12: Pregnancy Ultrasound (about 3 weeks after first positive blood pregnancy test)

-Depending on the results of the blood pregnancy test, the gestational surrogate will return to RSC for an ultrasound to confirm a viable pregnancy.
+Depending on the results of the blood pregnancy test, the gestational surrogate will return to Boston IVF for an ultrasound to confirm a viable pregnancy.
 At this point the gestational surrogate will sign a medical record release form so that we can forward a copy of her records to her OB/GYN.

 Step 13: Start Pre-natal Care (remainder of pregnancy)